01231/time-travellers/README.md

 We run on Rinkeby.

 - [Snapshot](https://snapshot.org/#/3.spaceshot.eth/about): An off-chain gasless multi-governance client with easy to verify and hard to contest results
   - [Snapshot.js](https://docs.snapshot.org/snapshot.js): The official JavaScript client for build Snapshot apps.
-We create dynamic proposals at midnight
+We create dynamic proposals at midnight with it
   - [Webhooks](https://docs.snapshot.org/webhooks): Receive event notifications with webhooks.
 We used it to trigger the minting of the winner Tweet after a proposal has ended
   - [GraphQL API](https://docs.snapshot.org/graphql-api): Create flexible queries for the data you need to integrate with Snapshot.
 We used it to calculate the Tweet that has received to most votes
 - [Gnosis Safe](https://gnosis-safe.io/app/rin:0x1104Eed7b5A9d1338a5b4822dFB0d66fF4AC216D/balances): Multi-signature wallet to manage the DAO's assets